 CTAN 495 Visual Music (2, Fa) Experimental animation providing the opportunity to produce individual or group projects.
 Focus is non-conventional techniques for image creation and collaboration between composer and visual artist.
 Not open to freshmen and sophomores.

 CTAN 496 Directed Studies (2, max 4, FaSp) Individual research under faculty guidance.
 Open to animation majors only.

 CTAN 499 Special Topics (2-4, max 8, FaSpSm) Detailed investigation of new or emerging aspects of cinema and/or television; special subjects offered by visiting faculty; experimental subjects.

-CTAN 502ab Virtual Reality and Stereoscopic Animation (a: 2, Fa; b: 2, Sp) a: An in-depth exploration of aesthetics and techniques involved in the conceptualization, design and production of immersive virtual environments and stereoscopic animation.
-Prerequisite: departmental approval. b: Review of techniques and aesthetic issues pertinent to immersive virtual reality and stereoscopic animation.
+CTAN 502ab Experiments in Stereoscopic Imaging (2, Fa; 2, Sp) a: An in-depth exploration of aesthetics and techniques involved in the conceptualization, design and creation of stereoscopic imaging. b: Review of techniques and aesthetic issues pertinent to immersive virtual reality and stereoscopic animation.
 Students realize an original project proposed in CTAN 502a.
-Prerequisite: CTAN 502a.